Be A Good Dog Owner

 Beds, cozy blankets, and a crate

-Just as you need a bed to sleep your puppy also needs a bed to sleep when your pup feels tired.
+Just as you need a bed to sleep your puppy also needs a bed to sleep in when your pup feels tired.
 Throw a cozy blanket to make the crate even more comfortable.
 The crate becomes your dog’s den, where they can find comfort and solitude while you know they’re safe and secure.

 A happy dog is a healthy dog.
 You don’t want to neglect his health.
 A vet is needed even before you bring your pup home, try to find someone who is reasonably close to your home as there may be times when you need to take the pup there quickly.
 Many vets will offer a “puppy package” which can save you big bucks on first visits, vaccines, microchipping, and altering procedures.
 That’s important to make sure he’s in good health.